 At the end of the tax year, the business must ensure that any accrual adjustments are taken into account before the final accounts are produced.

-Read more on the accrual basis in accounting with more examples.
+Read more about accrual basis in accounting with more examples.

 Difference Between Cash Basis and Accrual Accounting